-The Santa Fe Trail was primarily a commercial and military road mostly used by male traders, but it also served a smaller role as an emigrant route for individuals traveling in both directions between the United States and Mexico.
-The trail brought many individuals west in the hope of securing a better life for themselves and their families.
+The Santa Fe Trail was primarily a commercial and military road used mainly by male traders.
+However, it also served a smaller role as an emigrant route for individuals traveling in both directions between the United States and Mexico.
+The trail brought many individuals west hoping to secure a better life for themselves and their families.
 As a result, several women contributed to travel over the trail.
-Despite their small numbers, women clearly played a greater role than that attributed to them by early 20th-century historian Frederick Jackson Turner in 1893, when he wrote that women were “invisible, few in number and not important to the process of taming a wilderness.”
+Despite their small numbers, women played a more significant role than that attributed to them by early 20th-century historian Frederick Jackson Turner in 1893, when he wrote that women were “invisible, few in number and not important to the process of taming a wilderness.”

 Magoffin’s diary of her 1846 trip was published in 1926; Russell’s memoirs were transcribed by her daughter-in-law in the 1920s and published during the 1950s.
 Considering the nature of the Santa Fe Trail, “It may appear, perhaps, a little extraordinary that females should have ventured across the Prairies under such forlorn auspices,” but they did.
 Hezekiah Brake, who crossed the trail in 1858, wrote in his published account that “In those days the women dreaded worse than death, the perils of the Western trails,” supporting the notion that many of the females who crossed the trail did so because of their husbands or families.
 No doubt some of the dreaded perils were experienced by Magoffin in 1846 when she miscarried while at Bent’s Fort, Colorado, after a carriage wreck west of Pawnee Rock, Kansas.

-The 1830s actually witnessed the first crossing of the trail by a female American citizen.
-For some time, Susan Shelby Magoffin was considered the first American woman in Santa Fe; however, Mary Dodson Donoho, the 25-year-old wife of trader William Donoho, is now believed to be to be the first American woman to arrive in Santa Fe over the trail.
+The 1830s witnessed the first trail crossing by a female American citizen.
+For some time, Susan Shelby Magoffin was considered the first American woman in Santa Fe; however, Mary Dodson Donoho, the 25-year-old wife of trader William Donoho, is now believed to be the first American woman to arrive in Santa Fe over the trail.
 In 1833 Mary Donoho, along with her husband William and nine-month-old daughter Mary Ann, traveled over 100 miles from Columbia, Missouri, to join the caravan for Santa Fe at Independence.
-This caravan was composed of approximately 328 people and between 93 and 103 wagons and carriages, of which 63 were laden with a total of $100,000 to $180,000 worth of merchandise.
+This caravan comprised approximately 328 people and between 93 and 103 wagons and carriages, of which 63 were laden with a total of $100,000 to $180,000 worth of merchandise.
 Captain William N. Wickliffe commanded the caravan, escorted by 144 officers and men with five supply wagons, one piece of field artillery, and one ammunition wagon.
 After arriving in Santa Fe, the Donoho family managed a hotel there from 1833 to 1837.